D. M. Jayaratne: Political career

-Prime minister
+Prime ministership (2010–2015)

 Following the electoral victory of the United People's Freedom Alliance at the 2010 general election, Jayaratne, the most senior member of the SLFP, was sworn in as prime minister on 21 April 2010.
-Under the constitution of Sri Lanka, the role of prime minister is largely a ceremonial post.
-Jayaratne also held the position of Minister of Buddha Sasana (Buddhism) and Religious Affairs.
+Jayaratne simultaneously held the position of Minister of Buddha Sasana and Religious Affairs.

-Personal life
+Personal life and death

 Jayaratne had three children.
 His youngest son, Anuradha Jayaratne, is a member of parliament and former State Minister.

+On 19 November 2019, Jayaratne died at the age of 88.